wallclockbuilder/kiva-lender-mawueli/index.md

 # Kiva Portfolio Details of Mawuli
 As an Impact Investor, I granted 0% interest loans through the Kiva.org lending platform to over 1,000 mom-and-pop businesses (80% run by women) in 47 countries.
-My portfolio, over 100 times larger than the average Kiva lender's portfolio, positioned me in the 99th percentile globally.

 You may find my public lender profile available on the [kiva webiste](https://www.kiva.org/lender/mawueli)